VasilHudyma/CocktailApp/README.md

 # CocktailApp
-This is test task for Devlight Academy
+This is test task for Devlight Academy.
 This app displays cocktails from https://www.thecocktaildb.com/api.php